Loading...

 Minimize!
 Switching between tasks can cost you up to 40% of your productivity.

-The useful, conscious effort to make connections, recognize patterns and store them in your long-term memory.
-This is building knowledge.
+The useful, conscious effort to make connections, recognize patterns, and store them in your long-term memory.
+This is where knowledge is built.

 Goal: Optimize!